qrvey/partner-portal/docs/deployment/07-Upgrading the Qrvey Platform/upgrading-with-custom-domain.md

 At this point, you can follow these steps using the API or UI.
 The instructions below are using the API.
 For UI, Just click on Upgrade button and wait for the upgrade to finish.

 ### Step 4.1: Initialize
 This step has to be done every time you deploy the Installer template.
 Call the following API to initialize the Installer.
-Replace <Auto-Deploy-App-URL> with the URL from [Step 2](#step-2-deploying-the-installer-template).
+Replace &#60;Auto-Deploy-App-URL&#62; with the URL from [Step 2](#step-2-deploying-the-installer-template).

 ```
 curl --location --request GET 'http://<Auto-Deploy-App-URL>/api/v1/init'